VIPER, NASA’s Moon resource mapper

 Highlights

-• NASA is launching the Volatiles Investigating Polar Exploration Rover, or VIPER, in 2024 to map water on the Moon’s south pole.
+• NASA originally planned to launch the Volatiles Investigating Polar Exploration Rover, or VIPER, in 2024 to map water on the Moon’s south pole.

-• VIPER’s findings will pave the way for future lunar habitats while also providing insights into the history and origin of water in the solar system.
+• VIPER’s findings would have paved the way for future lunar habitats while also providing insights into the history and origin of water in the Solar System.

-• VIPER is different from NASA’s traditional planetary missions — the agency is entrusting a commercial spacecraft to land the rover safely on the Moon.
+• VIPER is different from NASA’s traditional planetary missions — the agency was entrusting a commercial spacecraft to land the rover safely on the Moon.

 Why is NASA sending VIPER to the Moon?